mishbah/Diving-into-ES2015/README.md

 great choices out there:

   * [Atom](https://atom.io/) - A great free choice built by GitHub
-  * [Sublime Text](https://www.sublimetext.com/) - Anouther great choice, similar to Atom, but not 100% free
+  * [Sublime Text](https://www.sublimetext.com/) - Another great choice, similar to Atom, but not 100% free
   * [Webstorm](https://www.jetbrains.com/webstorm/) - A full blown JavaScript IDE, but it comes at a price.

 The most important thing here is that you use a text editor that you are